danielfm/prometheus-for-developers/README.md

 ![Error Budget Burn Rate of 1x](./img/slo-1.png)

 But what if we had a more strict SLO, say, 99% instead of 95%?
-What would be the impact of these slow requests to the error budget?
+What would be the impact of these slow requests on the error budget?

-Just replace the `0.05` by `0.01` in that query to see what would happen:
+Just replace all `0.95` by `0.99` in that query to see what would happen:

 ![Error Budget Burn Rate of 3x](./img/slo-2.png)